HartP97/ADAS_using_OpenVino/README.md

 - Detection of blue direction signs on german highways (to be replaced by a model-based sign detection in the near future)
 - Weather detection (will be used to increase the minimum breaking distance in case it is raining)
 - displaying lane-lines
+- Emotion Detection of the driver

 ## Features we are currenlty working on
 - road sign detection, to also include for example warnings for Stop-signs
 - improvement of car-detection
+- To improve accuracy of drowsiness detection model  and FPS on MYRIAD.
+- Itegrate it with AWS/AZURE-ML deployment

 ## Planned Features
 - tracking of pedestrians, bikes etc. to the make the application more secure for urban usage